rohanThomas1/data-engineering-oct-2023/README.md

 ## Task 3
 3.1 - Visualise the graph in such a way that shows the overall scale of all the graph nodes and relationships, and highlights the major clusters.

+Note: My code for creating a graph to show the links between each organisation and author was not working correctly, hence kept the graphs as separate.